What Is WordPress Gutenberg, How to Use It, and How It Differs From the Classic Editor

 2. Select your desired block.
 In this example, we’ll choose Quote.

 3. To add more blocks underneath the quote, simply click the + icon, as shown below.
-Keep in mind that whenever you hit Enter, the WordPress block editor will automatically create a new paragraph block.
+Keep in mind that whenever you hit Enter, the WordPress block editor will automatically add a new paragraph block.